 - 1/2 teaspoon of wine (optional)

-Mix all the above ingredients together and leave it for at least 15 – 30 minutes before stir-frying.
+Mix all the above ingredients and leave them for at least 15 – 30 minutes before stir-frying.

-The texture of any meat that has been marinated will be more tender and smoother.
+The texture of any meat that has been marinated will be tender and smoother.

 - Keep in the refrigerator to avoid bacteria growth

 - Use sufficient marinate to cover the entire food item.
-Alternatively, turn the food items from time to time to ensure even marination.
+Alternatively, turn the food items occasionally to ensure even marination.

 - Use the acid-resistant container to keep the food items in the chiller.
 Stainless steel and glass containers are good choices.

-- Do not add minced aromatic such as garlic, onion or spring onion to the marinade if you are intended for stir-frying.
-Stir-frying required intense heat and these minced aromatic will be burned easily.
+- Do not add minced aromatics such as garlic, onion, or spring onion to the marinade if you are intended to stir-fry.
+Stir-frying requires intense heat, and these minced aromatic will be burned easily.
 Use garlic and ginger juice instead.